 The preparation instructions given here are for loose leaf teas.
 For tea bags, you can just follow the instructions given on the box.

 The ideal temperature is 90-95ºC (194-205ºF), which is just below the boiling point.
 You can just boil the water using a simple stove-top kettle and then let it cool for 20 seconds.

 If you plan on trying a lot of varieties of tea and/or coffee it might be worth it to invest in a water boiler/warmer or an electric kettle with a variable temperature setting.
 Personally, I recommend this Cuisinart kettle, because it has presets for every type of tea, so you always get the perfect temperature:

-Assam tea can be brewed in a variety of vessels, but ideally you would use a ceramic teapot like this one:
+This wonderful black tea can be brewed in a variety of vessels, but ideally you would use a ceramic teapot like this one:

 - Fill both the teapot and the cups about halfway with hot water to pre-heat them.
 Tilt them a bit so that the water creeps up the side and then rotate them so the insides get wet all the way around.
 Then pour the water out.

 - Put 1 teaspoon of tea leaves into the teapot for every 8 oz.
 (236 ml) of water.

 - Fill the teapot with 90-95ºC (194-205ºF) water.